get-convex/templates/CONTRIBUTING.md

 All it does is `git push -f` to the standalone `template-*` repo.

+If you just created a new template, you need to create the repo for it first.
+It should be public, in `get-convex`, and match the template directory name.

 ### Add a new template

 First you will need a `generate-*` repo.
 It might be an existing one or a new